hjrdave/TicTacJs/README.md

 # TicTacReact
 A  simple TicTacToe game created with React.js.
 Based off of the React.js tutorial at https://reactjs.org/tutorial/tutorial.html.

+To play game you can go to https://tictacreactgame.herokuapp.com/

 ##Create React App info

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).